Teevity/ice/README.md

 6. Resource service (*)

-  If you sign up with Amazon's beta detailed billing file with resources tags, you can use the breakdown feature and application group feature.
-You will need to subclass abstract class ResourceService and have your own bootstrap.groovy create ProcessorConfig and ReaderConfig.
+  To use the breakdown feature and application group feature, first make sure you signed up the beta version of detailed billing file with resources and tag.
+Verify you receive monthly billing file in the this format: `<accountid>-aws-billing-detailed-line-items-with-resources-and-tags-<year>-<month>.csv.zip`.
+Then you will need to subclass abstract class ResourceService and have your own bootstrap.groovy create ProcessorConfig and ReaderConfig.
 See SampleMapDbResourceService for a sample of subclass.

 7. Weekly cost email per application group (*)